PurdueAF/purdue-af/docs/source/doc-dask.rst

 It is recommended to create a Dask Gateway cluster in a separate Jupyter notebook, rather than in your main analysis code.

-.. admonition:: Example notebook for Dask Gateway cluster creation
+.. admonition:: Dask Gateway cluster setup (example notebook)
    :class: toggle

    :doc:`demos/gateway-cluster`